adrianiainlam/facial-landmarks-for-cubism/README.md

 # Facial Landmarks for Cubism

-A library that extracts facial landmarks from a webcam feed and converts them into Live2D® Cubism SDK parameters.
+A library that extracts facial landmarks from a webcam feed (computed by [OpenSeeFace](https://github.com/emilianavt/OpenSeeFace)) and converts them into Live2D® Cubism SDK parameters.

 *Disclaimer: This library is designed for use with the Live2D® Cubism SDK.